The Two Roles, Side by Side

 Who Should Use a Day-of Coordinator

 A day-of coordinator is ideal when the couple has the time and interest to plan themselves but does not want to be running logistics on the wedding day.
-This is the most common fit: local weddings with 60–120 guests, couples who enjoy the planning process, and weddings where the venue provides some coordination but not enough to feel secure.
+This is the most common fit: local weddings with 60 to 120 guests, couples who enjoy the planning process, and weddings where the venue provides some coordination but not enough to feel secure.
 The coordinator takes the plan you built and makes sure it happens without you lifting a finger.
+If you are the kind of person who makes spreadsheets for fun and genuinely enjoys vendor research, a coordinator is almost certainly the right call.

 The Hybrid Middle Ground

 A growing number of planners offer a 'partial planning' package that sits between the two extremes — monthly check-ins, vendor referrals, and final-month execution.
-This can be the best value for couples who want more than a coordinator but do not need a full planner's 50+ hours of early-stage work.
+This can be the best value for couples who want more than a coordinator but do not need a full planner's 50-plus hours of early-stage work.
 Ask prospective planners whether they offer this middle option.
+Partial planning typically runs between $3,000 and $7,000 and is especially well-suited for couples who feel confident about design and vendor selection but want a professional safety net for budget tracking, contract review, and timeline management.

-Day-of coordination typically costs $1,200–$3,500 and includes 2–4 meetings in the final weeks, a venue walkthrough, vendor confirmations, a day-of timeline, and 10–12 hours of on-site execution.
-Full planning ranges from $5,000 to $20,000+ and includes 6–18 months of involvement, vendor sourcing, design, budget management, and unlimited meetings.
-The cost gap is real — but so is the scope difference.
+Day-of coordination typically costs $1,200 to $3,500 and includes 2 to 4 meetings in the final weeks, a venue walkthrough, vendor confirmations, a day-of timeline, and 10 to 12 hours of on-site execution.
+Full planning ranges from $5,000 to $20,000 or more and includes 6 to 18 months of involvement, vendor sourcing, design, budget management, and unlimited meetings.
+In major metros, expect to add 20 to 40 percent to these ranges.
+The cost gap is real, but so is the scope difference — a full planner's fee often represents 8 to 12 percent of the total wedding budget, and the vendor discounts and efficiency gains they deliver can offset a meaningful portion of that cost.

 The Most Common Mistake

 The most common mistake is hiring a day-of coordinator and expecting them to fix planning gaps in the final month.
 If you reach the 4-week mark without a signed vendor list, no timeline, and unclear seating plans, no coordinator can salvage it cleanly.
 Coordinators execute plans; they do not build them from scratch.
-If you suspect you will be behind at that stage, upgrade to partial or full planning much earlier.
+If you suspect you will be behind at that stage, upgrade to partial or full planning much earlier — ideally at the 6-month mark when there is still time to course-correct without panic.

 Questions to Ask Before You Decide